Portugal travel guide

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 There will be no change to the rights and status of EU nationals living in the UK, nor UK nationals living in the EU, while the UK remains in the EU.

 There have been some large forest fires in central and northern Portugal this summer that have claimed lives.
-There is still a risk of forest fires while the weather remains hot and dry.
-Check with local authorities if you’re considering travelling to affected areas.
-Take care when visiting or driving through woodland areas and report fires to the emergency services on 112.
+There has been very little rainfall this autumn and while the weather remains dry, there is always a risk of forest fires.
+Check the situation with the local civil protection authority if you’re considering travelling through woodland areas.
+Report any fires immediately to the emergency services on 112.

 There have been reports of an increase in holidaymakers being encouraged to submit a claim for personal injury if they have experienced gastric illness during their stay.
 You can find more information about the action you can take if you have suffered a personal injury on the Citizens Advice website.
 You should only consider pursuing a complaint or claim if you have genuinely suffered from injury or illness.
 If you make a false or fraudulent claim, you may face legal proceedings in the UK or Portugal.